spgroup/OSean.EX/README.md

 * target class name;
 * target method name;
 * project name;
+* indication for applying the testability transformations (true/false);
+* indication for fully applying the testability transformations (empty constructor, true/false);
 * list of commits.

-For example, consider calling the object serializer for this project: ```java -cp ObjectSerialization-1.0-SNAPSHOT-jar-with-dependencies.jar org.RunSerialization "/home/lmps2/projects/toy-project" "Person.java" "addRelative" "toy-project" "abdc125" "abdc156"```.
+For example, consider calling the object serializer for this project: ```java -cp ObjectSerialization-1.0-SNAPSHOT-jar-with-dependencies.jar org.RunSerialization "/home/lmps2/projects/toy-project" "Person.java" "addRelative" "toy-project" true true "abdc125" "abdc156"```.

 You may inform up to four (4) commit hashes.
 The first commit will be used to create the serialized objects; next, they will be deserialized in all commits previously informed.